mprodan/StoreAdmin/README.md

 - Add the interfaces in Core layer.
 - Add Swagger to see the API.
 - Add Dockerfile
-- Add git init
+- Upload to git
-- Use DRY in repository
+- Use DRY in store repository with generics
-- SOLID (IoC, Separation of concerns)
+- SOLID (IoC, Separation of concerns) using Packages.cs in each component.

-## For dotnet:
+- Add the test in the API layer, this are end to end test that goes through all the layers (StoreAdmin.WebAPI.Test)

-In folder: /c/tests/StoreAPI/src
+## For run dotnet:
-dotnet test
+- dotnet test (folder ./src)
-dotnet run
+- dotnet run (folder ./src/StoreAdmin.WebAPI)

-## For docker:
+## For run docker:
-In folder: /c/tests/StoreAPI/src
+- docker build --tag store-api . (folder ./src)
-docker build --tag store-api . docker run --publish 5000:80 store-api
+- docker run --publish 5000:80 store-api (folder ./src)